MPP/MPA Core Competencies

 We do not claim that our list of MPP/MPA core competencies is more valid than the list of five required competency domains in the NASPAA standards or the list of eight curriculum components used in the UNDESA/IASIA standards.
 The advantage of our depiction of top-level competencies is that it respects subject boundaries.
 As illustrated in Table 1, the required content (course-weeks of instruction) in each of the 17 core subjects is associated with one and only one core competency.
 Table 1 can be contrasted with Tables 2 and 3 where the required instruction in most subjects is distributed among several competency domains or curriculum components.
 Tables 1, 2 and 3 reflect the fact that, consistent with the second bullet proposition above, all three competency depictions result in the same subjects and course-weeks of required instruction.

-NOTE: The tables below and the PEACO calculations employed a 33 subject nomenclature which has been slightly modified to a 34 subject nomenclature which has reconfigured the two 18-topic subjects shown below (Policy and Management Analysis; Democratic Institutions and Policy Process) into three 12-topic subjects (Policy Analysis and Process; Governance and Institutions; Implementation and Deliver).
+NOTE: The tables below and the PEACO calculations employed a 33 subject nomenclature which has been slightly modified to a 34 subject nomenclature which has reconfigured the two 18-topic subjects shown below (Policy and Management Analysis; Democratic Institutions and Policy Process) into three 12-topic subjects (Policy Analysis and Process; Governance and Institutions; Implementation and Delivery).
 These changes do not effect the distribution of total course-weeks of instruction among the NASPAA Competency Domains, UNDESA/IASIA Standards, or MPP/MPA Core Competencies.
 We will update the tables to conform with the new subject nomenclature soon.

 Table 1: Estimated number of course-weeks of instruction (and thus normed core topics) needed to master each MPP/MPA core competency